benjholla/BrewLog/_posts/2016-6-12-bourbon-barrel-old-ale.md

 This was an extract kit from [Midwest Homebrewing Supply](http://www.midwestsupplies.com/bourbon-barrel-old-ale-kit.html).
 The recipe is available online [here](http://www.midwestsupplies.com/media/downloads/26/Bourbon%20Barrel%20Old%20Ale%20Instructions.pdf).

 ## Brew Notes
 Followed the recipe pretty much to the letter.
 Steeped grains for the full 30 minutes.
 I made a 1200 ml yeast starter using the Safale S-04 yeast.
 I finally decided on using a [Cedar Ridge 5 Year Reserve Bourbon Whiskey](http://www.crwine.com/whiskey/) (batch number 7, bottle number 480) to use to soak the oak cubes.
+Transferred to secondary and added the soaked oak cubes after 2 months.

 ## Tasting Notes
 TBD